VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 But wait, danger lurks!
 In fact, this macro, as written, will not work, and you will end up with an error when the PRINT_START macro runs!
 Can you see it?

 Notice the discrepancy between what the slicer sent in, and what the PRINT_START macro is looking for.
-Specifically, the slicer sent in **EXTRUDER**, but we are looking at params.**EXTRUDER_TEMP**, which does not exist!
+Specifically, the slicer sent in **EXTRUDER**, but we are looking for params.**EXTRUDER_TEMP**, which does not exist!
 This will cause an error to be thrown, since we are wanting to set a variable in our PRINT_START to the value of that parameter.
 The fix of course would be to make sure what is getting passed from the slicer matches what we are looking for in our PRINT_START macro.

-There are ways to prevent the above error from happening, and the FL_SIZE variable shows how to do it.
+There are ways to prevent the above error from happening, and the **FL_SIZE** variable shows how to do it.
 Notice that you can, after the 'params.VARIABLE' call, use a pipe and then specify a default value.
-In the case of SIZE, it is a string, so it is specified in double quotes.
+In the case of **SIZE**, it is a string, so it is specified in double quotes.
 If we wanted to this with a numerical variable, it might look like this:

 ```
 {% set MY_SHOE_SIZE = params.SHOE_SIZE|default(11)|int %}
 ```

-This syntax would attempt to look for a parameter named SHOE_SIZE and, if it exists, use that value for MY_SHOE_SIZE, but if that parameter was NOT specified in our slicer, MY_SHOE_SIZE would be set to a value of 11, the default!
+This syntax would attempt to look for a parameter named **SHOE_SIZE** and, if it exists, use that value for **MY_SHOE_SIZE**, but if that parameter was NOT specified in our slicer, **MY_SHOE_SIZE** would be set to a value of *11*, the default!
 In both cases it would be set to an integer.

 Use this with caution though.
 It is not a good idea to set a default BED or EXTRUDER temp using a default like this.
 In those cases it is better for the PRINT_START call error out when we did not pass that in from the slicer.